ghrcdaac/GHRC-Discover-Granules/README.md

 # Building
 There is a `build.sh` script for convenience that uses values from the host environment to build and deploy the lambda.
-To use this add the following environment variables:
+To use this, add the following environment variables:
 ```shell
 export AWS_ACCOUNT_NUMBER=<ACCOUNT_NUMBER>
 export AWS_REGION=<REGION>